mmertama/pen/README.md

 # pen

-Draw simple from command line or from file.
+Draw from command line or from file.

 This application has been implemented to help generate visualization from debug printouts.
 Sometimes there are just too much information to see what numbers mean, and